coumesam/odinLandingPage/README.md

 # odinLandingPage
-Landing Page project from The Odin Project
+Here's my first draft of the Landing Page project from The Odin Project by Greg Coumes